Xopoc/init-project/README.md

 init-project
 ============

-This is a simple bash script automates the creation of a new symfony project 2.
+This is a simple bash script automates the creation of a new symfony2 project.

 What it actually do?
 * Cloning remote or creatie empty git repository.